 Certain CSAs to master agreements provide for rating dependent triggers, where additional collateral must be pledged if a party's rating is downgraded.
 The Bank also enters into master agreements that provide for an additional termination event upon a party's rating downgrade.
-These downgrading provisions in CSAs and master agreements usually apply to both parties but may also apply to us only.
-We analyse and monitor our potential contingent payment obligations resulting from a rating downgrade in our stress testing approach for liquidity risk on an ongoing basis.
+These downgrading provisions in CSAs and master agreements usually apply to both parties but may also apply to the Bank only.
+The Bank analyse and monitor potential contingent payment obligations resulting from a rating downgrade in the stress testing approach for liquidity risk on an ongoing basis.